-This website is run by North East Lincolnshire Council (NELC) and We want as many people as possible to be able to use this website.
+This accessibility statement applies to fishingheritage.com.
+This website is run by North East Lincolnshire council.
+We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 - change colours, contrast levels and fonts